Red-eye effect: Prevention

-Cure
+Correction

-Digital cameras with red-eye correction can eliminate the effect by using flash lighting that fires rapidly and repeatedly just before a photograph is taken, which causes the subject's pupils to contract.
-Editing software can also eliminate the effect.
+The effect can be removed digitally in-camera by using red-eye correction.
+Editing software can eliminate the effect.

 Scholars have proposed a number of red-eye detection methods for digital red-eye correction.
-The red-eye detection algorithm developed by electronic engineers Seunghwan Yoo and Rae-Hong Park is composed of face detection, region-growing, and red-eye detection.
+The red-eye detection algorithm developed by electronic engineers Seunghwan Yoo and Rae-Hong Park is composed of face detection, region growing, and red-eye detection.
 Following the detection of the subject's face and eyes, the algorithm searches for red-eye regions, which are subsequently enlarged using the region-growing technique.
 They claim that pupil size calculation, pupil painting, and iris detection make up the red-eye correction that may then take place.
 Computer scientists Xiao-Ping Miao and Terence Sim have proposed their technique for detecting red-eye by fusing subjects' flash and non-flash photos.
 Scholars Tauseef Ali, Asif Khan, and Intaek Kim put forth an algorithm that, following facial recognition, grayscales the image before applying red-eye correction.
 On the contrary, researchers Richard Youmaran and Andy Adler presented a method for improving the quality of videos with the red-eye phenomenon.
 They have stated that their method consists of two frames, the first shot under standard illumination with no infrared light and the second one using infrared light.